kuzudb/kuzu-docs/docs/cypher/data-definition/create-table.md

 description: Create tables
 ---

-# Create
+# CREATE

 As a first step to creating your database, you need to define your node and directed relationships.
 In the property graph model, nodes and relationships have labels.
 In Kùzu, every node or relationship can have 1 label.
 The node and relationships and the predefined properties on them are defined through `CREATE NODE TABLE` and `CREATE REL TABLE` commands.
 The choice of using the term "table" over "label" is intentional and explained below[^1].

-## Create Node Tables
+## CREATE NODE TABLE
-For example, the following statement defines a table of User nodes.
+The following statement defines a table of User nodes.
 ```
 CREATE NODE TABLE User(name STRING, age INT64, reg_date DATE, PRIMARY KEY (name))
 ```